-The Wildlife Research Biologist will assist the Project Leader with completing the objectives of the ATV-Hunter Interactions, Carnivore Interactions, Mule Deer Population Dynamics, and Ungulate Habitat Use Studies, and other future research projects.
-The Department Wildlife Research Program has ongoing research projects that focus on management of mule deer and elk and their habitat and predators.
-The Wildlife Research Biologist will help collect, analyze, write, and publish results from data collected as part of research on mule deer and elk and their habitat and predators.
-See job posting for more information.
+Put your research skills to work for wildlife!
+Assist with future research projects, such as completing the objectives of the ATV-Hunter Interactions, Carnivore Interactions, Mule Deer Population Dynamics, and Ungulate Habitat Use Studies, and other future research projects.
+Continue work on ongoing research projects that focus on management of mule deer and elk and their habitat and predators.
+Collect, analyze, write, and publish results from data collected as part of research on mule deer and elk and their habitat and predators.

-Requires two years of biological experience performing studies, research, or resource management activities in a fish or wildlife program with one year of at least two of the following: gathering data, analyzing data, or preparing reports; and a Bachelor's degree in Fisheries or Wildlife Science or a closely-related Bachelor's degree or three additional years of biological experience.
-A Master’s or Doctorate degree will substitute for some experience.
+Requires two years of experience performing studies, research, or resource management activities in a natural resources program with one year of at least two of the following: gathering data, analyzing data, or preparing reports; and a Bachelor's degree in Fisheries or Wildlife Science or a Natural Resources-related Bachelor's degree or three additional years of natural resources experience.
+A Master’s or Doctorate degree may substitute for some experience.

 You must apply online.
-E-mailed, mailed, faxed or hand-delivered applications will not be accepted.
+E-mailed, faxed, mailed or hand-delivered applications will not be accepted.